Rezashatery/CICD-Tutorial/CICD Learning Tutorial.md

       (CML).
     ◦ Without Tuning: Manually edit the parameter file in a branch prefixed with "train/", open a PR, and run the model training in GitHub Actions.

+### workflow for hyperparameter tuning with DVC:

+**Separate Branches for Hyperparameter Tuning and Training:**
+Hyperparameter tuning and training workflows are loosely coupled to run independently, each in its own branch.
+A conditional in GitHub Actions allows the hyperparameter tuning workflow to run in branches prefixed with "hp_tune/".
+A successful tuning job then opens a new PR with the best parameters in the configuration file to trigger a training job on the full dataset.
+Using Conditionals in GitHub Actions:
+A conditional statement in the GitHub Actions YAML file controls workflow execution based on branch naming conventions (e.g., "hp_tune/").
+This prevents using a dollar sign and curly braces as GitHub automatically evaluates if conditions in YAML expressions.
+**Setting Workflow Permissions for PRs:**
+Workflow permissions need to be configured in the repository’s settings to allow GitHub Actions to create and approve PRs.
+**Automated PR for Training:**
+The hyperparameter tuning job uses the cml pr create command to open a new PR with the updated parameters for training.
+The PR is created in a "train/" branch with a commit SHA hash, which is helpful in tracking and verifying the hyperparameter tuning outcomes.
+**Avoiding Recursion in GitHub Actions with GITHUB_TOKEN:**
+Tasks executed with the repository’s GITHUB_TOKEN do not trigger new workflows automatically to avoid recursion.
+Using a personal access token can help work around this limitation, or alternatively, manually inspecting results before training can be set up for safer runs.
+**Manual Trigger for Training Job:**
+To manually trigger training, the branch can be checked out locally, followed by an empty commit and force push to initiate training.
+A separate branch prefixed with "train/" can also be created, containing changes, to open a PR and start training without executing tuning.
+Independent Training Job Setup:
+After confirming the best parameters, a PR initiates the independent training job, which can print or compare metrics and plots.
+Creating a new branch prefixed with "train/" and a PR ensures the workflow initiates only the training step, leaving hyperparameter tuning out of the pipeline.